-Over the next twelve months we will likely require additional capital to cover our projected cash flow deficits, payments on the loan from YA PN II, the implementation of our business plan, including the expansion of our Nevada operation, and the development of other revenue sources, including our previously announced two proposed Massachusetts acquisitions and other possible acquisitions.
+Over the next twelve months we will likely require additional capital to cover our projected corporate level cash flow deficits, the implementation of our business plan, including the expansion of our Nevada operation, and the development of other revenue sources, including the potential transactions in connection with the Option Agreement and the CannAssist Purchase Agreement.

 During the next twelve months we expect to complete phase 1 and possibly phase 2 of our expansion plan, which includes the substantial expansion of our grow facility in Nevada.
-At present, we estimate that we will require up to \$3,000,000 to complete phase 1 and up to \$2,000,000 to complete phase 2 of this expansion (excluding development of the outdoor space).
-We expect to fund the cost of this expansion from a portion of the proceeds of our previously announced proposed sale of up to \$40 million in senior unsecured debentures through a Canadian agent on a commercially reasonable efforts private placement basis, \$12 million of which we received at the initial closing in December 2018.
-We also plan to use the proceeds of this proposed offering to fund certain payments associated with our two proposed Massachusetts acquisitions, including working capital.
-We hold an option to purchase In Good Health for a purchase price that includes \$35 million in cash, which we plan to fund with the proceeds of the \$40 million offering mentioned above, but we have only closed on \$12 million under this offering.
-Although we believe we will conduct another closing in the next month, there can be no assurance that we will be successful in closing on all of the proposed offering amount or securing alternative financing with which to complete this acquisition.
+At present, we estimate that we will require up to \$3,000,000 to complete phase 1 and up to \$2,000,000 to complete phase 2 of this expansion (excluding development of the greenhouse expansion).
+We expect to fund the cost of this expansion from a portion of the proceeds of the 2018 Canaccord Debenture Offering.
+We also plan to use the proceeds from this offering to fund certain payments associated with our two proposed Massachusetts acquisitions.
+We hold an option to purchase IGH for a purchase price that includes \$35 million in cash and entered into the CannAssist Purchase Agreement for a purchase price of \$25 million in cash, each of which we plan to fund with the proceeds of future equity sales, warrant exercise proceeds and/or loans.
+Although we believe we will be successful in raising the capital required to close these acquisitions, we have not entered into any definitive agreements with respect to such fundraising and there can be no assurances that we will be able to raise the necessary funds.
 We may also pursue additional acquisitions in the next twelve months but we have not entered into any definitive agreements with respect to either additional acquisitions or the capital necessary to finance them.

-Although our revenues are expected to grow as we expand our operations, our revenues are not expected to exceed operating costs until approximately the first quarter of 2019.
-Although we believe we have sufficient funds to sustain our operations at their current level until such time, if we require additional cash, we expect to obtain the necessary funds as described above; however, our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in their early stage of operations.
+Although our revenues are expected to grow as we expand our operations, our revenues only recently exceeded our Oasis operating costs and we do not yet exceed our Oasis operating costs and corporate overhead.
+Although we believe we have funds sufficient to sustain our operations at their current level, if we require additional cash, we expect to obtain the necessary funds as described above; however, our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in their early stage of operations.
 To address these risks, we must, among other things, seek growth opportunities through additional debt and/or equity investments and acquisitions in our industry, successfully execute our business strategy, including our planned expansion and acquisitions, and successfully navigate any changes that may arise in the cannabis regulatory environment.
 We cannot assure that we will be successful in addressing such risks, and the failure to do so could have a material adverse effect on our business prospects, financial condition and results of operations.

-Although PRH made one payment to us during fiscal 2018, because we do not know when we will re-visit commencing operations in Colorado, there can be no assurance that PRH will ever generate sufficient cash to repay the \$500,000 loan from CLS Labs Colorado or to meet PRH's obligations under the Licensing Agreement or Equipment Lease.
+Although PRH made one payment to us during fiscal 2018, because we do not know when we will re-visit commencing operations in Colorado, there can be no assurance that PRH will ever generate sufficient cash to repay the \$500,000 loan from CLS Labs Colorado or to meet PRH's obligations under the Licensing Agreement or PRH Equipment Lease.
 Further, due to the delays we encountered with the construction of our Colorado processing facility, we have placed our proposed Colorado operations on hold and will pursue revenue producing opportunities in other states.